-Direct Cognitive Assessments:
+Direct Cognitive Assessments

 In the kindergarten and first-grade rounds, the components of the ECLS-K:2011 assessment administered to children who spoke a language other than English at home depended on the children's performance on a language screener, which was administered as the first component of the assessment.
 The screener consisted of two tasks from the Preschool Language Assessment Scale (preLAS 2000).
 The "Simon Says" task required children to follow simple, direct instructions given by the assessor in English.
 The "Art Show" task was a picture vocabulary assessment that tested children's expressive vocabulary.
 All children, regardless of home language, were administered the language screener as the first component of the direct cognitive assessment.
 For children whose home language was English, the screener primarily served as a warm-up or practice for the rest of the assessment since the items were of low difficulty.
 While the screener also served as a warm-up for children whose home language was one other than English, it also determined whether the children understood English well enough to receive the full direct child assessment in English.
 All children received the first set of items on the reading assessment in English, regardless of their home language or performance on the language screener.
 Once this first set of items was administered, the cognitive assessments in English ended for children whose home language was not English and who did not achieve at least a minimum score on the language screener.
 Spanish-speaking children who did not achieve at least the minimum score on the screener were then administered a short reading assessment in Spanish that measured Spanish early reading skills (SERS), as well as the mathematics and executive function assessments that had been translated into Spanish.
 Children whose home language was one other than English or Spanish and who did not achieve at least the minimum score on the screener were not administered any of the remaining cognitive assessments beyond the first set of reading items.
 All children had their height and weight measured.
 Beginning in second grade, all study children were administered the entire assessment in English, regardless of home language.

-Reading:The reading assessment includes questions measuring basic skills such as print familiarity, letter recognition, beginning and ending sounds, recognition of common words (sight vocabulary), and decoding multisyllabic words; vocabulary knowledge such as receptive vocabulary and vocabulary-in-context; and reading comprehension.
-Reading comprehension questions asked the child to identify information specifically stated in text (e.g., definitions, facts, supporting details), make complex inferences within and across texts, and consider the text objectively and judge its appropriateness and quality.
-The selected reading passages represent a variety of literary genres such as poetry, letters, fiction, and nonfiction, with the content, length, and language complexity appropriate for the grade level being assessed.
-Assessments in the earlier grades begin with relatively more emphasis on basic reading skills, while greater emphasis is placed on comprehension in the assessments for the later grades.
+The reading assessment included questions measuring basic skills such as print familiarity, letter recognition, beginning and ending sounds, recognition of common words (sight vocabulary), and decoding multisyllabic words; vocabulary knowledge such as receptive vocabulary and vocabulary in context; and reading comprehension.
+Reading comprehension questions asked the child to identify information specifically stated in text (e.g., definitions, facts, supporting details), make inferences within texts, and consider the text objectively and judge its appropriateness and quality.
+The selected reading passages represented a variety of literary genres, such as poetry, letters, fiction, and nonfiction, with the content, length, and language complexity appropriate for the grade level being assessed.
+Assessments in the earlier grades began with relatively more emphasis on basic reading skills, while greater emphasis was placed on comprehension in the assessments for the later grades.
 As noted above, in the kindergarten and first-grade rounds, all children received the first set of items on the reading assessment in English, regardless of their home language or performance on the language screener.
 These items, plus two items from the preLAS "Art Show" task (a total of 20 items), make up the section of the reading assessment referred to as the English basic reading skills (EBRS) section because they measure such skills.

-Indirect Cognitive Assessments:
+Indirect Cognitive Assessments

-The ECLS-K:2011 behavioral, social, and emotional development assessments focus on aspects of social competence, including social skills (e.g., social interaction, attentional focus, and self-control) and problem behaviors (e.g., impulsivity and externalizing problem behaviors).
-Both the child-level teacher questionnaires and parent interviews also included "Approaches to Learning" items that asked the teachers and parents to report how often the ECLS-K:2011 children exhibited a selected set of learning behaviors (keeps belongings organized; shows eagerness to learn new things; works independently; easily adapts to changes in routine; persists in completing tasks; pays attention well; and follows classroom rules).
-Teachers also reported on closeness and conflict between them and the study children.
+The ECLS-K:2011 socioemotional development assessments focused on aspects of social competence, including social skills (e.g., social interaction, attentional focus, and self-control) and problem behaviors (e.g., impulsivity and externalizing problem behaviors).
+Both the child-level teacher questionnaires and parent interviews included the Social Rating Scale (SRS), originally developed for the ECLS-K, which included Approaches to Learning items that asked teachers and parents to report how often the ECLS-K:2011 children exhibited a selected set of learning behaviors.
+For more information and to view the Approaches to Learning items, please see the Approaches to Learning Items tip sheet.
+Teachers also reported on closeness and conflict between them and each of the study children.
 Parents and teachers were the primary sources of information on children’s social competence and skills in kindergarten, first grade, and second grade.